RecList/reclist/README.rst

 Quick Links
 ~~~~~~~~~~~

-* Our paper (forthcoming), with in-depth analysis, detailed use cases and scholarly references.
+* Our `paper <https://arxiv.org/abs/2111.09963>`__, with in-depth analysis, detailed use cases and scholarly references.
-* A `colab notebook <https://colab.research.google.com/drive/1Wn5mm0csEkyWqmBBDxNBkfGR6CNfWeH-?usp=sharing>`__ (work in progress), showing how to train a cart recommender model from scratch and use the library to test it.
+* A `colab notebook <https://colab.research.google.com/drive/1Wn5mm0csEkyWqmBBDxNBkfGR6CNfWeH-?usp=sharing>`__ (WIP), showing how to train a cart recommender model from scratch and use the library to test it.
 * Our blog post (forthcoming), with examples and practical tips.

 Project updates
 ~~~~~~~~~~~~~~~

 *Nov.
 2021*: the library is currently in alpha.
 We welcome contributions and feedback, but please be advised that the package may change substantially in the upcoming months.
-A pre-print of the companion paper is planned to be released before Dec.
-2021

 As the project is in active development, come back often for updates.